Innovative Ways to Destroy PFAS Challenge

 - Be potentially applicable to other PFAS waste streams (e.g., biosolids, contaminated ground water, etc).

 - U.S. Department of Defense’s Strategic Environmental Research and Development Program (SERDP) and Environmental Security Technology Certification Program (ESTCP)

 - Environmental Research Institute of the States (ERIS)

 - Michigan Department of Environment, Great Lakes and Energy (EGLE)

 - Colorado Department of Public Health & Environment (CDPHE)

-- Winning Solvers must certify they do not have identical or essentially equivalent work currently funded by a Federal agency.
+- Winning Solvers had to certify they did not have identical or essentially equivalent work currently funded by a Federal agency.

-- Federal employees acting within the scope of their employment should consult his or her ethics official before participating in the Challenge.
+- Federal employees acting within the scope of their employment were encouraged to consult his or her ethics official before participating in the Challenge.

-- Solvers are not required to give up any of their intellectual property (“IP”) rights to the Seeker to be eligible to receive an award.
+- Solvers were not required to give up any of their intellectual property (“IP”) rights to the Seeker to be eligible to receive an award.